Sponge: Carnivorous sponges

 In waters where the supply of food particles is very poor, some species prey on crustaceans and other small animals.
-So far only 137 species have been discovered.
+As of 2014, a total of 137 species had been discovered.
 Most belong to the family Cladorhizidae, but a few members of the Guitarridae and Esperiopsidae are also carnivores.
-In most cases little is known about how they actually capture prey, although some species are thought to use either sticky threads or hooked spicules.
+In most cases, little is known about how they actually capture prey, although some species are thought to use either sticky threads or hooked spicules.
 Most carnivorous sponges live in deep waters, up to 8840 m, and the development of deep-ocean exploration techniques is expected to lead to the discovery of several more.
-However, one species has been found in Mediterranean caves at depths of 17–23 m, alongside the more usual filter feeding sponges.
+However, one species has been found in Mediterranean caves at depths of 17–23 m, alongside the more usual filter-feeding sponges.
 The cave-dwelling predators capture crustaceans under 1 mm long by entangling them with fine threads, digest them by enveloping them with further threads over the course of a few days, and then return to their normal shape; there is no evidence that they use venom.

 Most known carnivorous sponges have completely lost the water flow system and choanocytes.
 However, the genus Chondrocladia uses a highly modified water flow system to inflate balloon-like structures that are used for capturing prey.

 Endosymbionts

-Freshwater sponges often host green algae as endosymbionts within archaeocytes and other cells, and benefit from nutrients produced by the algae.
+Freshwater sponges often host green algae as endosymbionts within archaeocytes and other cells and benefit from nutrients produced by the algae.
 Many marine species host other photosynthesizing organisms, most commonly cyanobacteria but in some cases dinoflagellates.
 Symbiotic cyanobacteria may form a third of the total mass of living tissue in some sponges, and some sponges gain 48% to 80% of their energy supply from these micro-organisms.
-In 2008 a University of Stuttgart team reported that spicules made of silica conduct light into the mesohyl, where the photosynthesizing endosymbionts live.
-Sponges that host photosynthesizing organisms are most common in waters with relatively poor supplies of food particles, and often have leafy shapes that maximize the amount of sunlight they collect.
+In 2008, a University of Stuttgart team reported that spicules made of silica conduct light into the mesohyl, where the photosynthesizing endosymbionts live.
+Sponges that host photosynthesizing organisms are most common in waters with relatively poor supplies of food particles and often have leafy shapes that maximize the amount of sunlight they collect.

-A recently discovered carnivorous sponge that lives near hydrothermal vents hosts methane-eating bacteria, and digests some of them.
+A recently discovered carnivorous sponge that lives near hydrothermal vents hosts methane-eating bacteria and digests some of them.